 Metropolitan Malaysian Cities

 The islands and jungles appeal to nature lovers.
-For travelers, the cities are metropolitan and full cafes, eateries, and cultural performances.
+For travelers, the cities are metropolitan and full of cafes, eateries, and cultural performances.

 Kuala Lumpur is the capital of Malaysia.

 The Petronas Twin Towers, a pair of glass-and-steel-clad skyscrapers with Islamic motifs, is the most dominant modern skyline feature.

 The Towers appear in the first episode of the US TV series 24.
 Numerous scenes were filmed at the famed towers.
 The most notable was the 1999 film Entrapment.

 The most recent was in the 2016 film Independence Day: Resurgence.

 The twin towers are seen falling onto the London Tower Bridge by aliens, with a character commenting: “They like to get the landmarks.”

 Kuala Lumpur’s modern architecture is juxtaposed with colonial-era landmarks.